 Perches

-If any perches are made from rope, check them regularly and cut off unraveled areas because they could become a choking hazard.
+If perches are made from rope, cut off unraveled areas because they could become a choking hazard.

-A lovebird may come quite attached to its sleeping perch, so you don’t necessarily need to switch it out unless it becomes badly damaged and worn.
+A lovebird may grow accustomed to its sleeping perch, so you don’t necessarily need to switch it out unless it becomes badly damaged and worn.

 Position a minimum of 3 perches at different levels to encourage the lovebird to fly, hop, and climb.